EYELID SURGERY / BLEPHAROPLASTY

 Side effects after eyelid surgery include tearing of the eyes, itchiness around the incision site, a mild burning sensation or dry eyes.
 Topical eyelid lubrication and prescription eye drop are prescribed to help alleviate these side effects.
 Pinkish scars can remain for six months or more, but eventually they will fade and become almost invisible, leaving fresh eyelids that don’t impair your vision and make you look very youthful.Only in rare cases will patients be unsatisfied with the appearance of scars.

-In extremely rare cases cosmetic eyelid surgery patients may experience difficulty closing eyelids completely, which may or may not be permanent; however, our surgeons are highly specialized in blepharoplasty procedures and take utmost precaution to provide patients with the best results possible.
+In extremely rare cases cosmetic eyelid surgery patients may experience difficulty closing eyelids completely, which may or may not be lasting; however, our surgeons are highly specialized in blepharoplasty procedures and take utmost precaution to provide patients with the best results possible.

 Other complications may include infection or unfavorable reaction to anesthesia.
 These are also rare and preventative measures are taken to reduce the risk of complication.
 Ultimately, eyelid surgery is a relatively quick procedure that will leave you looking years younger.
-Plus, unlike certain other surgeries, the results for many people are permanent.
+Plus, unlike certain other surgeries, the results for many people are lasting.

 I went in for a consultation with and their staffs were very nice and professional.
 They answered all of my questions and concerns I had about the procedure.
 I am a female of Middle Eastern descent and I wanted a nose that went well with my other features and doesn’t look over-done.
 I had the surgery last year, it looks great, I can’t ask for a better looking nose, no one can tell that I had a surgery and my breathing improved a lot too.
 I highly recommend Soluna MD Lipo and Vein Cosmetic Institute

 Source: Google Plus on September 26, 2016read full review..